 Lindsell Train Global Funds plc - Lindsell Train Japanese Equity Fund B Sterling Quoted Inc

-This is partly because Lindsell believes only a very limited number of companies meet his requirements for exceptionalism.
-He focuses on companies with sustainable business models and/or established, resonant brands that demonstrate long-term durability in cash and profit generation.
+Lindsell believes only a few companies meet his requirements for ‘exceptionalism’, so he concentrates the fund’s assets in 20-35 holdings.
+He focuses on firms with sustainable business models and/or established, resonant brands that have been able to generate cash and profit over the long term, as he invests for the very long term.

-Narrative and ratings content all as of 1 January 2019.See all Money Observer rated funds
+Narrative and ratings content all as of 1 January 2020.See all Money Observer rated funds

 Michael Lindsell co-founded Lindsell Train Limited in 2000.
 He is the portfolio manager for Japanese equity portfolios and jointly manages Global portfolios.Before founding Lindsell Train he spent seven years at GT Management, first as CIO.Following the acquisition of GT by Invesco in 1998 he was appointed head of the combined global product team.His previous experience included working at Mercury Asset Management where he was director and head of Japanese fund management,at Scimitar Asset Management where he ran Pacific and Japanese mandates and at Lazard Brothers as an investment manager.